 3. Get Familiar with Engagement Ring Insurance Costs

 The cost of ring insurance is directly correlated to the price of the engagement ring.
 As a general rule of thumb, ring insurance is typically $1 to $2 for about every $100 your ring is worth (or 1-2% of the total cost).
-Prices will fluctuate depending on where you live and the size of your deductible but generally you should not be paying more than 2% the value of the engagement ring.
+Prices will fluctuate depending on where you live and the size of your deductible but generally, you should not be paying more than 2% of the value of the engagement ring.

 4. Know The Right Questions To Ask